Actindo-AG/Documentation/BigCommerce/Integration/01_ManageBigCommerceConnection.md

 7. If desired, enter the first order ID you want to import the orders in the *Import only orders with an ID greater than* field.

 8. If desired, enter the date as of which you want to import the orders in the *Import only orders created after* field.
-The date is valid as of 00:00 o'clock.
+The date is valid from 00:00.

-9. If desired, import also archived orders by toggeling the *Import archived order* field.
+9. If desired, import orders that have been already archived by toggling the *Import archived order* field.